 Transatlantic airfare is not included.
 Please do not make your airline reservations until you have received written confirmation of your registration from the Trust.

-A deposit of $1,500 per person is required by July 31, 2020.
+A deposit of $1,500 per person is required by September 30, 2021.
 Reservations and deposits are taken on an as received basis.
 You will receive written confirmation from the Decorative Arts Trust when we are in receipt of your registration.
 Do not make any irrevocable airline reservations until you receive your verification.
-Please make checks payable to “The Decorative Arts Trust” and mail to 206 West State Street, Suite 300, Media PA 19063.
+Please make checks payable to “The Decorative Arts Trust” and mail to 206 West State Street, Suite 300, Media, PA 19063.